Group and Program Travel

 Service Memory

-Catering preferences, ground transportation needs, privacy considerations, and special requests are carried forward so every trip does not have to begin from zero.
+Catering preferences, ground arrangements, privacy considerations, and special requests are carried forward so each trip does not begin from zero.

 The Atavis Standard